tsurdan/Just-News/README.md

 ## 🤝 Contributing

 Want to improve or extend the extension?
 Contributions are welcome!
+You can find bugs or feature suggestions in the repo issues

 1. Fork this repository
 2. Create a new branch: `git checkout -b feature/my-feature`